nelson54/youtube-queue/Readme.md

  - [ ] Shift queue when complete

 ## Stuart
 - [ ] Play and look for something useful to add
+ - [x] Commit from IntelliJ
  - [ ] Implement up/down functionality
  - [ ] Maybe improve styling